mbertolacci/angular-service-utilities/README.md

 The problem is that in Angular there are only two ways to notify a service of a change:

  - Call $rootScope.$watch without a property name so every digest triggers a listener; this might have negative performance considerations
  - Create a function on the service that the controller should call when anything changes.
-But this kind of boilerplate is the reason so many of us switches to Angular from Backbone (or whatever) in the first place.
+But this kind of boilerplate is the reason so many of us switch to Angular from Backbone (or whatever) in the first place.

 **With $serviceScope, the service itself can set a $watch function on one of its properties.**